xiota/geany-preview/docs/CQA.md

 * `pandoc-rst.css`
 * `pandoc-t2t.css`
 * `pandoc-textile.css`
-* `screenplain.css`
+* `preview-headers.css`

 W3Schools has a [CSS Tutorial](https://www.w3schools.com/css/) that you may find helpful.

 > Is there a dark theme?

-The default `css` files attempt to detect when the desktop environment is set to a dark theme.
+The default `css` files use rules that attempt to detect when the desktop environment is set to a dark theme.
 If detection fails, or you need to customize the appearance further, you can change the `extra_css` option in the config file.
 ```
 extra_css=dark.css
 ```